Pearl Mae Job Kurtichanov

 1894 - 1979

-At this time, her mother became an Adventist and urged her daughter to go to Walla Walla College, now University, where she could study and work with Grace Wood Reith, an accomplished singer.
+At this time, her mother became a Seventh-day Adventist and urged her daughter to go to Walla Walla College, now University, where she could study and work with Grace Wood Reith, an accomplished singer.
 Even though her inclination was to pursue a career in opera, she wanted to please her mother and enrolled at WWC, where she became an Adventist.

 A student observed in the school paper at the time of her departure:

 She will tackle anything from singing Caro Nome from Rigoletto to remodeling a dress or fixing an unmanageable sink.
 She gained her musical education in London, being a graduate of the Royal Academy.
 She has had the honor of singing before the royal family.
 Where she learned plumbing is unknown.
 Her cheerful disposition and her tact and adaptability will make her a splendid worker in her chosen field . . .

 While residing in Chicago, she and her husband were hired to teach at the newly founded Broadview College, now Broadview Academy, in Illinois.
 She became became a frequent recitalist at Emmanuel Missionary College, now Andrews University, where her singing was received with enthusiasm.
 In an April 12, 1924 recital, one of her early appearances at the college, she sang along with a recording of Galli-Curci.
 An article in the school paper observed that "not once did Madame Kurtichanov's voice fail to blend greatly with the great prima donna's."